 When Star Trek gets goofy it gets really, really goofy, usually when it feels the need to deflate after an extended period of high drama or haughtiness.
-Here’s a list (with accompanying videos!) of some of my favorite moments where the show just kind of loses its mind.
+Here’s a list (with accompanying videos!) of some of my favorite moments where the show gives up and gets weird.

 (Note: I didn’t include the movies in this list because otherwise this list would be ten times longer and even after I’d finished it I’d still somehow be writing it.)

 When it comes to TOS, people always cite “A Trouble With Tribbles,” but most of us know that episode back to front and sideways.
 So here are a couple other suggestions for silly moments.

 You can’t go wrong with Harry Mudd’s particular histrionics.
 You also can’t go wrong with trying to shut down androids by illogic-ing at them.
 Even Spock agrees.